comp0cker/Pokemon-TCG-Hand-Simulator/README.md

 ## Current Functions

+* Calculates the probability of starting with each Basic Pokemon in your deck
-* Calculates the probability of starting with a card in your oppening hand (e.g. Talonflame STM)
+* Calculates the probability of starting with any given combination of Basic Pokemon in your deck